Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Explicit Number Theoretic Graphs with Bad Vertex Expansion

 \section{Explicit Number Theoretic Graphs with Bad Vertex Expansion}

-The main goal of this section is to prove Theorem~\ref{thm:Exlicit theorem}.
-The theorem is more than a special case of Theorem~\ref{thm:Abstract theorem}, since the lattices do not come from simply connected groups, as we assume in Theorem ~\ref{thm:Abstract theorem}.
-This allows to construct very explicit Cayley graphs, but add another layer of complication, which we resolve using Morgenstern's results.
+The main goal of this section is to prove the explicit part (i.e., for \emph{odd} prime powers $q$) of Theorem~\ref{thm:vertex expansion intro}.
+The theorem is more than a special case of Theorem~\ref{thm:Abstract theorem}, since the lattices do not come from simply connected groups, as we assume (implicitly) in Theorem ~\ref{thm:Abstract theorem}.
+This allows us to construct very explicit Cayley graphs, but add another layer of complication, which we resolve using Morgenstern's results.

 Let us first give a short explanation how the explicit construction fits into the general framework.
 Let $\Gamma=\langle \gamma_1 ,...,\gamma_{q+1} \rangle$ be a free group with $\gamma_1 ,...,\gamma_{q+1}$ as generators and their inverses.
 Let $\Gamma'$ be the subgroup of $\Gamma$ generated by $ \delta_1,...,\delta_{q+1} $, where $\delta_i = \gamma_i^2$.